April 2026

 Held-out diversity post-RL

-We measured RL-time entropy (collapsed) and length CV (grew).
+I measured RL-time entropy (collapsed) and length CV (grew).
 The semantic measurement on a post-RL checkpoint, the same mpnet-cosine pipeline that produced the +78% and +76% numbers earlier, is the missing piece.
 If those numbers survive 100 steps of RL, the scaffold's diversity is a stable equilibrium under gradient pressure rather than a starting condition.

 Scaling study on n